kentdelpino/ThreadX_on_TI_MSPM0G/README.md

 The chip focus is on the MSPM0G series with dual CAN-FD and other strong peripherals at a favorable price.

-The environment is TI CCSTUDIO-THEIA (like VScode), with: gcc-arm-none-eabi_10_3_2021, mspm0_sdk_2_04_00_06 and sysconfig_1.23.0 and of course Eclipse ThreadX, the first open source RTOS certified for Safety-Critical applications.
+The environment is TI CCSTUDIO-THEIA (like VScode), with: gcc-arm-none-eabi_10_3_2021, mspm0_sdk_2_04_00_06, sysconfig_1.23.0 and of course Eclipse ThreadX, the first open source RTOS certified for Safety-Critical applications.
 Tested on a LP-MSPM0G3507.

 <br />
 <br />